ester-t-s/graetzlfarben/README.md

 ## Data Licence

-The landuse data *Realnutzungskartierung Wien 2022* can be downloaded from the [Open Data Portal Austria](https://www.data.gv.at) and is licenced under CC BY 4.0 DEED.
+The landuse data *Realnutzungskartierung Wien 2024* (02.12.2024) can be downloaded from the [Open Data Portal Austria](https://www.data.gv.at) and is licenced under CC BY 4.0.

 ## Adapting to your city